Boeing 757: Accidents and incidents

-Incidents
+Wake turbulence incidents

-Two private aircraft crashes were blamed on wake turbulence emanating from 757s.
+Three general aviation aircraft crashes were blamed on wake turbulence emanating from 757s.
 On December 18, 1992, a Cessna Citation crashed near Billings Logan International Airport in Montana, killing all six aboard, and on December 15, 1993, an IAI Westwind crashed near John Wayne Airport in California, killing all five aboard.
 Both airplanes had been flying less than 3 nmi behind a 757.
 The FAA subsequently increased the required separation between small aircraft and 757s from 4 nmi to 5 nmi.

-On April 7, 2022, a DHL Boeing 757 aircraft operating Flight 7216 crash landed at San Jose, Costa Rica after attempting an emergency landing due to a hydraulic failure.
-Both crew members survived without injuries; the incident is under investigation.
+A third crash occurred on April 23, 1998, when a Beechcraft Baron conducted a night approach to Port Columbus International Airport behind a 757.
+A witness reported observing the aircraft roll 90 degrees perpendicular to the runway into a steep descending nose low attitude and collide with the terrain while in close trail behind the 757.